 Geophysical data were obtained from available public-domain sources, including the Geological Survey of Canada (GSC), and two proprietary sources.
-To provide a regional context to the assessment, geophysical data were collected for the Area of the Five Communities and its surrounding region.
-The interpretation of the data focused on the Area of the Five Communities only.
+To provide a regional context to the assessment, geophysical data were collected for the Municipality of Central Huron and its surrounding region.
+The interpretation of the data focused on the Central Huron area only.